UNCIDD/Ressources/README.md

 A description of ressources available for the UNC-IDD group.
-For the moment, concentrate on computing ressources.
+For the moment, concentrate on computing resources.

+## Creating a longleaf account
+If not done, you would need to request a longleaf account at: https://help.rc.unc.edu/request-a-cluster-account

 ## Accessing the Patron node from VScode

 First, SSH on longleaf cluster:
  ```